 Santa’s Winter Wonderland experience is suitable for walking toddlers, children and adults who enjoy the cold and want to experience the snow.
 Olly was really looking forward to jumping on a sledge and being pulled around and we knew Freddie would be keen to touch the snow given he was very young when it snowed last.

-Enjoy the Snow Trail
+Enjoy the Snow Trail in a Winter Wonderland

 As we entered Winter Wonderland what hit me first was the coolness of the venue.
 It was (as expected) rather chilly but we were all wrapped up and ready for some fun.
 There were sledges and snow tubes to use and lots and lots of festive decorations.
 There were lots of Christmas trees with twinkly lights and Christmas music being played from speakers.
 It felt really lovely and walking on the real snow was a bit of a thrill.